Job-Match-UH/job-match-uh.github.io/index.md

 ### Current State of Project

 This is what our Project currently looks like.
-For now we mainly focused on getting our pages up in one cohesive area.
-We will work on modifying the layout in accordance to the Theme we discussed as a team, and then move onto functionality.
+For now, we mainly focused on fixing the details of our layout so that users, both companies and students, are able to find each other.
+Finally, we slowly implemented functionality so that users can login or create an account according to their role (student or company).
+Further functionailty will be implemented in the next milestone.

 ### Landing Page